Gaussian lower bound for the Neumann Green function of ageneral parabolic operator: The parametrix method revisited

 \section{The parametrix method revisited}

-We are concerned in this section with gaussian two-sided bounds for the fundamental solution.
-For a systematic study of the fundamental solution we refer to the classical monographs by A. Friedman \cite{Fr} and O. A. Ladyzhenskaja, V. A. Solonnikov and N. N. Ural'tzeva \cite{LSU}.
+We are concerned in this section with Gaussian two-sided bounds for the fundamental solution of $Lu=0$.
+For a systematic study of fundamental solutions, we refer to the classical monographs by A. Friedman \cite{Fr} and O. A. Ladyzhenskaja, V. A. Solonnikov and N. N. Ural'tzeva \cite{LSU}.

 In the sequel $P=\mathbb{R}^n\times (t_0,t_1)$.